- National Statistic: Yes

 The United Nations Framework Convention on Climate Change (UNFCCC) bridging table lists the total amount of greenhouse gas emissions and shows the adjustments that are made between the UK Environmental Accounts measure and the UNFCCC measure of greenhouse gas emissions.

-The table first bridges to the headline data published by the Department for Business, Energy and Industrial Strategy (BEIS), which is on a UNFCCC basis but excludes overseas territories.
+The table first bridges to the headline data published by the Department for Energy Security and Net Zero (DESNZ) formerly, the Department for Business, Energy and Industrial Strategy (BEIS), which is on a UNFCCC basis but excludes overseas territories.
 The greenhouse gas (GHG) emissions reported on an UNFCCC basis are on a territory rather than residence basis and do not include:

 - international aviation or shipping emissions or